 Type: Junk Bond

-In late 2014, I picked the SPDR Bloomberg Barclays High-Yield Bond ETF (NYSEARCA:JNK) as one of the best index funds to buy for 2015, and JNK responded by dropping 13% that year and recovering to “only” 8% declines this year.
-On a total return basis, however, JNK has actually returned 5.5%.
+In late 2014, I picked the SPDR Bloomberg Barclays High-Yield Bond ETF (NYSEARCA:JNK) as one of the best index funds to buy for 2015, and JNK responded by dropping 13% that year and recovering to “only” a 9.8% decline in 2016.
+But this year, however, JNK is actually up 9%.